 Relaxation massage, as its name suggests, is a form of massage therapy that focuses on providing general relaxation, relieving muscle tension and improving blood circulation.
 Its primary goal is to assist the client in escaping the demands of their mundane tasks and taking quality time to recover from the stresses of everyday life.
 When you want to receive a relaxation massage, you can expect the treatment to involve:

 - Long, smooth, gliding strokes that are both rhythmic and flowing

 - Pressure that is deeply relaxing, but not painful

 - A treatment designed to relax and soothe you, but not to relieve chronic pain or other underlying conditions

-- A therapist who also takes the massage environment into account – look for soothing music, warm towels, and occasionally using essential oils to enhance both the environment and the effects of the massage
+- A therapist who also takes the massage environment into account – looks for soothing music, warm towels, and occasionally uses essential oils to enhance both the environment and the effects of the massage

-Just like any other massages, the benefits received from a relaxation massage usually lasts several days after receiving the treatment.
-Relaxation massage can offer the following benefits:
+Just like other styles of massage, the benefits of a relaxation massage usually last several days after receiving the treatment.
+It may not be the absolute cure for any health problem, but getting regular massage, specifically relaxation massage, can offer the following benefits:

 - Lowers blood pressure – at least for a while

 - Improves peripheral circulation

 - Improves skin tone and appearance